100 books to read before you die – and oh the places this amazing list of books could take you to?

 Many book bucket lists haven’t been updated in quite some time.
 They include the classics, but leave out many modern-day works.
 This list includes those classics that are on every list, in addition to modern fiction, self-help books, and other fantastic reads.
 How many have these have you already read?

 I have read a lot of them and some are ones I absolutely must read again or long to read.
-There is a hefty dose of American modern classics and a lot of love stuff because that’s what I like.
-Everyone’s list would be different.
+There is a hefty dose of American modern classics and a lot of love stuff because that’s what I like As I have said every single 100 books to read before you die will be skewed by the curators preferences.

 100 Books to Read Before You Die